antik9/OTUS_HOMEWORKS/HW_03_API/README.md

 # Third Homework Task
 ## Python API to POST requests to work with scoring and interests of users

 Before you launch server you should start your localhost memcached to work with api.
-This command should be like this:
+The command should be like this:
 ```
 memcached -p 11211 -d
 ```